juanfridano/juanfridano/README.md

 ## Fun Fact

-When I'm not coding, you can find me exploring the great outdoors, reading about the latest tech trends, or tinkering with new tools and technologies!
+When I'm not coding, you can find me hitting the heavy bag, trying to play the guitar or building Lego with my kid or tinkering with new tools and technologies!

 ---